8 minute read

 It’s actually super exciting!
 You are about to start your journey to reclaim your freedom and joy.
-Kudos.
+Kudos gorgeous one.

 - Recognise the truth of your situation and that the narcissist is abusing you.
 Step out of denial about who they are, and that you have any capacity to control anyone other than yourself.

-- Sever your connection to the narc, ideally through ‘No Contact’.
-If this isn’t possible, for reasons such as shared parenting, family or work responsibilities, initiate ‘Low Contact’ (see Glossary for terminology definitions).
+- Sever your connection to the narcissist, ideally through ‘No Contact’.
+If this isn’t possible, for reasons such as shared parenting, family or work responsibilities, initiate ‘Low Contact’ & grey rock (see Glossary for terminology definitions).

 Step 2 – Ensure self-care is your priority

-- Prepare for this period & reconnect with support networks such as family, friends, colleagues etc. Consider additional reinforcement such as appropriately trained therapists and other resources available in your community.
+- Prepare for this period & reconnect with support networks such as family, friends, colleagues etc. you 100% know you can trust.
+Consider additional reinforcement such as appropriately trained therapists and other resources available in your community.
 Accept all genuine helping hands offered.

 - Begin practising basic kindness towards your mind, body, and spirit, by eating healthily, sleeping well, exercising for at least 30 mins a day, and refraining from leaning on substances.